-The question whether a particular system used in a particular office to ensure that acts such as the payment of fees are completed in due time satisfies the requirement of "all due care" in Article 122 EPC must depend upon the individual circumstances of each case.
+The question whether a particular system used in a particular office to ensure that acts such as the payment of fees are completed in due time satisfies the requirement of "all due care" as to Article 122 EPC must depend upon the individual circumstances of each case.
 In a large firm where a large number of dates have to be monitored at any given time, it is normally to be expected that at least one effective crosscheck is built into the system.
 For a crosscheck to be effective, it is clearly essential that if the crosscheck shows in a particular case an inconsistency between the data being checked and the data which is being used to crosscheck, an investigation must then be carried out to ascertain which data is correct (cf. J 9/86 of 17 March 1987, point 9 of the Reasons).

-The appellant admitted that there had been multiple failures in the application of the office's "normal procedure" concerning different stages of processing the incoming EPO communication dated 5 July 2004 without giving the slightest clue what might have caused the complete breakdown of the "normal procedure".
+In the current case, the appellants admitted that there had been multiple failures in the application of the office's "normal procedure" concerning different stages of processing the incoming EPO communication dated 5 July 2004 and that the supervision as such failed to work without giving the slightest clue what might have caused the complete breakdown of the "normal procedure".